The Cooke and Newman classification of periprosthetic hip fractures is a modification of the Bethea classification

 The term deep vein thrombosis (DVT) is practically a synonym for clots occuring in the lower limbs.
 However, it can also be used for those that occur in the upper limbs and neck veins.
 Other types of venous thrombosis, such as intra-abdominal and intracranial, are discussed in separate articles....

-Degenerative disc disease (DDD) is an exceedingly common entity in the spine, encountered with increasing frequency throughout life and becoming almost universal in late adulthood to a varying degree.
+Degenerative disk disease (DDD) is an exceedingly common entity in the spine, encountered with increasing frequency throughout life and becoming almost universal in late adulthood to a varying degree.
 It is related to a combination of biomechanical stresses and genetic predisposition which alter...

 Degloving injuries can refer to a number of conditions: